tripzilch/config/linux-packages.md

 #### Other Firefox config

-Disable smooth scrolling. `ctrl-L`, `about:config`, search "smoothscroll", set to `false`.
+**Disable smooth scrolling.** `ctrl-L`, `about:config`, search "smoothscroll", set to `false`.
 Or via preferences, advanced, general, smooth scrolling.
 Even on a very fast machine, it still adds unnecessary jank and ghosted blurs on most monitors, so give it a try.

-Set DuckDuckGo as default search.
+Set **DuckDuckGo as default search**.
 Delete Amazon & such.

 Consider turning off search suggestions to improve privacy and unwanted suggestions.

-Firefox's address-bar search functionality (aka "awesome bar") is very powerful (esp. w.r.t.
-Chrome's) in searching your history and bookmarks, making 3rd party search suggestions unnecessary.
+Firefox's address-bar search functionality (aka **Awesome Bar**) is very powerful (esp. w.r.t.
+Chrome's) in searching your history and bookmarks, making 3rd party search suggestions nearly unnecessary.
 For superior results, use DuckDuckGo's !bang syntax and learn the habit of bookmarking anything semi-useful (always adding a few keywords to the title, description or tags).
+Special awesome bar commands from this [Mozilla support article](https://support.mozilla.org/en-US/kb/awesome-bar-search-firefox-bookmarks-history-tabs?redirectlocale=en-US&redirectslug=awesome-bar-find-your-bookmarks-history-and-tabs#w_changing-results-on-the-fly):

+* Add ^ to search for matches in your browsing history.
+* Add * to search for matches in your bookmarks.
+* Add + to search for matches in pages you've tagged.
+* Add % to search for matches in your currently open tabs.
+* Add ~ to search for matches in pages you've typed.
+* Add # to search for matches in page titles.
+* Add @ to search for matches in web addresses (URLs).
+* Add $ to search for matches in suggestions.

-Set homepage to about:blank
+**Set homepage** to about:blank

-Startup: tabs from last time
+**Startup to tabs from last time**

-Preferences, privacy, "Keep cookies until I close Firefox" (aka "throw away on exit").
-Add exceptions for the three or four sites you'd like to stay logged on to (e.g. reddit, HN, github, grindr).
-ONLY log on to big social networks (Facebook, Google, etc) in a Private Window and learn to use KeePassX.
-Same goes for webmail, online banking, DigID, etc. Use KeePassX.
-If these sites have a password you can remember, it's either too simple or it has been the same for more than a year and you're doing it wrong.
+Preferences, privacy, **"Keep cookies until I close Firefox"** (aka "throw away on exit").
+You can **add exceptions** for the few sites you'd like to stay logged on to (e.g. reddit, hackernews, github, etc) by right-clicking in that page, select *Page Info*, and change the setting in the *Privacy* tab.

+**ONLY log on to Facebook, Google and other big social networks in a Private Window** and **learn to use KeePassX**.

+Same goes for webmail, online banking, DigID, etc. **Use KeePassX**.
+If these sites have a password you can remember, it's either too simple or it has been the same for more than a year and *you're doing it wrong*.

 Remove useless GUI elements from toolbar: Home button, Search box, Pocket, etc. My toolbar looks like: